Ewerton-Vieira/RoA/README.md

 # Documentation

-Import RoA.py and Poset_E.py to run RoA (Region of Attractions) of attractors found by the Morse graph.
+Import RoA.py to run RoA (Region of Attractions) of attractors found by the Morse graph.

-# Examples
+# Example

 To get started on how to run the code see the example.nb (Jupyter notebook).